LMU Wine Collective

 Costa de Oro Winery

 Costa de Oro Winery is owned by LMU vintners, Gary Burk, P ’20, and Teresa Gasca-Burk ’83, P ’20.
 The winery prides itself on using the artistry of old-world winemaking styles and new-world grape-growing practices.
-The New York Times calls their Santa Maria tasting room “the most unique on the Central Coast.”
-Costa de Oro has received many awards for several of their wines, which you can now enjoy in their unique tasting room facing the Santa Maria mountains.
-Learn more about Costa de Oro.
+Their Santa Maria tasting room, described by The New York Times as “the most unique on the Central Coast,” has earned widespread acclaim, along with numerous awards for their wines.
+Learn more about Costa de Oro here.

 Bottle Artwork